Arachnid84/esCAMTParser/README.md

 - String: StatementId: Tag Id - Id of the processed statement.
 - String: SequenceNumber: Tag ElctrncSeqNb or SeqNb - Sequence number for statement.
 Returns empty if not provided
+- String: Reference: Generated statement reference comprised of either StatementId or StatementId-SequenceNumber if SequenceNumber is provided
 - DateTime: CreationDateTime: Tag CreDtTm - Statement file creation date and time
 - DateTime: FromDate: Tag FrToDt/FrDtTm - The date from which the statement is valid
 - DateTime: EndDate: Tag FrToDt/ToDtTm - The date until which the statement is valid